 Mineral Point – From Animas Forks, San Juan County Road 2 makes its way upward to Engineer Pass.
 The trail comes to a crossroads 2.7 miles north of Animas Forks, with Co Rd 17 making its way to the left.
 About a mile to the west, mining remains can be seen in the valley below and there are several dirt trails into the valley.
 Mineral Point thrived from the 1870s through the 1890s.
 Co Rd 17 continues to the northwest, turning into Ouray County Road 18, before connecting with Highway 550 and north to Ouray.
 This road can be a difficult drive and some portions are recommended only for expert 4×4 drivers.
 Return east on Co Rd 17, and north onto Co Road 2 to continue the Alpine Loop Tour.

 Engineer Pass – Located 2.3 miles north of the intersection Co Rd 17 and Co Rd 2, the trail reaches the summit of Engineer Pass.
 Sitting at an elevation of 12,800 feet, the views are spectacular.
 To the west is Mt.
 Sneffels at 14,150 feet, to the northeast is Uncompahgre Peak and at 14,309 feet, and to the east is the extinct Lake City volcanic caldera, which the Loop Road encircles.
 Otto Mears built the first toll road over Engineer Pass which was completed in 1877.
-The road became a major route connecting Silverton, Animas Forks, Ouray, and Lake City together.
+The road became a major route connecting Silverton, Animas Forks, Ouray, and Lake City.
 As the Alpine Loop Trail crosses the pass, it enters San Juan County and becomes Hinsdale County Road 20.

-Golconda Mine – Just beyond Rose’s cabin, travelers come to the intersection of Co Rd 20 and Co Rd 21.
+Golconda Mine – Beyond Rose’s cabin, travelers come to the intersection of Co Rd 20 and Co Rd 21.
 The latter makes its way across Henson Creek for 1.5 miles to the old Golconda Mine.
 The mining complex consists of the century-old Golconda Boarding House and Compressor House.
-Stabilized in 2015, the boarding house is the largest remaining standing log structure on the east side of the Alpine Loop that is accessible to the public.
+Stabilized in 2015, the boarding house is the largest remaining standing log structure on the east side of the Alpine Loop is accessible to the public.
 The compressor building is located southeast of the boarding house and still contains intact machinery distinct to hard rock mining.

 Rose Lime Kiln – Back on Hinsdale County Road 20, travelers will soon come to Rose’s Lime Kiln.
 It was built in by George S. Lee, who also owned the Lee Mining & Smelting company at Capitol City.
 Standing 44 feet tall, it once produced an ash-free lime that was used as a cement additive.
 The kiln was named after Rose Lee, the daughter of George and Mary Jane Lee.
 It is listed in the National Register of Historic Places.